Assassination of Jamal Khashoggi

 In January 2019, trials began in Saudi Arabia against 11 Saudis accused of involvement in Khashoggi's murder.
 In December 2019, following secretive proceedings, three defendants were acquitted; five were sentenced to death; and three others were sentenced to prison.
 Two of the acquitted defendants, Saud al-Qahtani and Ahmed al-Asiri, were high-level Saudi security officials.
-The five men sentenced to death were low-level participants and were legally pardoned in May 2020 by Khashoggi's children.
-The results of the trial were criticized by the international community.
+The five men sentenced to death were low-level participants and were pardoned in May 2020 by Khashoggi's children.
+The results of the trial were criticized by Agnès Callamard, then-UN special rapporteur who investigated the murder.